openlookeng/hetu-core/hetu-docs/en/connector/postgresql.md

 PostgreSQL Connector
 ====================

 The PostgreSQL connector allows querying and creating tables in an external PostgreSQL database.
-This can be used to join data between different systems like PostgreSQL and Hive, or between two different
+This can be used to join data between different systems such as PostgreSQL and Hive, or between two different
 PostgreSQL instances.

 Configuration